 Conclusion

-CRPS progresses through distinct stages, including the acute stage, dystrophic stage, and atrophic stage.
-Each stage is characterized by specific symptoms and requires tailored approaches for treatment.
+CRPS progresses through distinct stages, including the acute, dystrophic, and atrophic stages.
+Specific symptoms characterize each stage and require tailored approaches for treatment.
 Physical therapy, medication, nerve stimulation techniques, and surgery are commonly used to manage pain and improve function in individuals with CRPS.

-Managing pain in CRPS requires a multidisciplinary approach, involving various healthcare professionals such as neurologists, pain specialists, physical therapists, and psychologists.
-The goal is not only to alleviate pain but also to restore mobility, enhance mental well-being, and support overall quality of life.
+Managing pain in CRPS requires a multidisciplinary approach involving various healthcare professionals, such as neurologists, pain specialists, physical therapists, and psychologists.
+The goal is to alleviate pain and restore mobility, enhance mental well-being, and support overall quality of life.

 FAQ